QuickBooks Blog

 What is the Cost of Goods Sold?

-The Cost of Goods Sold (COGS) refers to the direct cost of producing goods that are sold to customers during an accounting period.
-The COGS includes all the direct costs and expenses of producing the goods.
-The formula for calculating COGS involves adding opening stock, direct expenses, and purchases and then subtracting closing stock from this amount.
+COGS refers to the direct cost of producing goods that are sold to customers during an accounting period, and includes all the direct costs and expenses of producing the goods.
+The formula for calculating COGS involves adding opening stock, direct expenses and purchases, then subtracting the closing stock from this amount.

 Unlike inventory, the COGS appears on the income statement right below the sales revenue.
-It is subtracted from revenue to calculate Gross Profit.
-Higher COGS means lower gross profit.
+It is subtracted from revenue to calculate Gross Profit, meaning higher COGS means lower gross profit.

 Since the inventory forms part of the COGS formula, the method of accounting inventory adopted by a business entity impacts its COGS.